dhis2/dhis2-live/README.md

 The `dhis` folder should contain the uncompressed WAR file.
 This implies that you can update your Live package with a later DHIS 2 version by deleting the `dhis` folder, placing the latest `dhis.war` file under `webapps` and uncompressing it.

-You can find the executable jar here:
+You can find the executable jar and exe files here:

 ```
 target/dhis2-live-jar-with-dependencies.jar
+target/dhis2-live.exe
 ```

 You can rename the `dhis2-live-jar-with-dependencies.jar` file to `dhis2-live.jar` and place it under the appropriate folder.
+Do the same with the .exe file.

 `dhis.conf` file should have the same settings as regular DHIS2 installation has.
 For example, look on the bottom of this Readme file.